StephenCarlson/MiniHawk-VTOL/README.md

 The Resource allocation in the F722-Wing has been shifted here to allow for the three (3) motors and four (4) servos to reside in separated timer domains.
 Typing `timer show` in the Betaflight CLI should show the servos all grouped into the `TIM3` domain, the front motor pair in `TIM4`, and the rear/tail motor in `TIM2`.
 By rearranging the resource listing like this, the firmware will later automatically sort/map the outputs such that the servos are on pins S1 through S4, and the Motors on S5, S7 and S9.
 S6 cannot be used as a servo output as it is captured in the `TIM2` domain.
 (This limitation may be able to be overcome if the motor protocol is set to a non-digital one such as OneShot125, which would allow servo and ESC PWM generation to exist on the same timer domain, but this is at the mercy of the specifics of Betaflight and flight controller hardware.)

 The PIDs listed above have proven to be stable in hover testing.
 In the CLI Configuration file(s), I've commented-out lines that may not be relevant, such as accelerometer calibration and RX_PPM, make your own adjustments as needed.
 Blackbox debugging is set to `2kHz` and `GYRO_SCALED` in the GUI, which may emmit entries under *master*.
 I've been using [Plasmatree](https://github.com/Plasmatree/PID-Analyzer) for tuning and finding vibration noise in the sensory path.

+The Rear Strakes are recent additions to the design to compensate for poor directional stability.
+The aircraft does not weathervane into the relative wind well without them, and may yet require even larger vertical stabilization surfaces, not unlike the early days of the F-117 stealth aircraft.
+Another late addition to the design is the Lid FPV Variant, which supports the Foxeer -Nano camera formfactor (15mm width) and has a 30.5mm grid for a video transmitter, such as the AKK Infinite DVR.